-Nicolas Gregoire has been professionally hacking things for more than twelve years.
-After defending a start-up against some motivated russian hackers (true story!), he spent 4 years doing pentesting and then became an internal security auditor for one of largest French PKI’s.
+Nicolas Gregoire has been professionally hacking for more than twelve years.
+After defending a start-up against some motivated Russian hackers (true story!), he spent 4 years doing pen-testing and then became an internal security auditor for one of the largest French PKIs.
 At the beginning of 2011, he left this job to create Agarri, a small company where he finds bugs for customers or for fun.
-His main research area is XML technologies at large, with a unreasonable attraction for XSLT.
+His main research area is XML technologies at large, with an unreasonable attraction for XSLT.

 Questions and Answers